 1 tsp light brown sugar

-1. Grate the two courgettes and put then in a large bowl along with the chopped tomatoes and the green beans.
+1. Grate the 2 courgettes and put then in a large bowl, along with the chopped tomatoes and the green beans.
 Mix and put to one side.

-2. In a pestle and mortar, start by mashing together the chilli and the garlic with a good pinch of salt (no need to pre-chop either of these, as the mashing will break them up and combine them into a paste).
+2. In a pestle and mortar, start by mashing together the chilli and the garlic with a good pinch of salt (no need to pre-chop these, mashing will combine them into a paste).
 Keep mashing and bashing for a few minutes until you have a paste.
-Add a tablespoon of peanuts and continue to mash for another minute (it’s okay if the paste is a bit grainy).
+Add a Tbs of peanuts and continue to mash for another minute (it’s okay if the paste is a bit grainy).

-3. Now add the sugar, a tablespoon of soy sauce and 2 tablespoons of lime juice to the paste and continue to mash until incorporated.
+3. Now add the sugar, a Tbs of soy sauce and 2 Tbs of lime juice to the paste and continue to mash until incorporated.

-4. On a chopping board, roughly chop the dry roasted peanuts and add them to the courgettes and give the salad a stir.
+4. Roughly chop the dry roasted peanuts and add them to the courgettes and give the salad a stir.
 Pour over the dressing and stir again until well dressed.
-Pour out onto plates and serve with the limes wedges.
+Pour onto plates and serve with the limes wedges.

 If you’ve had a go at making my salad or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org